bigcommerce/dev-docs/docs/stencil-docs/customizing-checkout/optimized-one-page-checkout.md

 | `.optimizedCheckout-form-label` | Styles form fields like `Email Address` – the field's text-label color. |
 | `.optimizedCheckout-form-input` | Styles form fields like `Email Address` – the entry box's background and border colors. |

-## Providing customizable options in Store Design
+## Providing customizable options in Page Builder

 You can determine which aspects of Optimized One-Page Checkout merchants will customize with the Store Design tool.